 Dharmendra Mehta is a Resident Member of the Poplar Board.

-Reverend James Olanipekun is a Resident Member and Vice-Chair of the Poplar Board and Chair of the Services Committee.
+Reverend James Olanipekun is a Resident Member and Vice-Chair of the Poplar Board.
 He is also an elected member of the Lansbury South Estate Board and chaired its Service Delivery Sub Group.
 He has lived on the Lansbury South Estate since 1991.

 Reverend James is a committed member of Poplar HARCA’s Resident Involvement Policy Advisory Group.
 Since 2006 he has been a Parent Governor at Raines Foundation Secondary School in Tower Hamlets and is currently a member of Tower Hamlets Council’s Overview and Scrutiny Committee.